dailystory/docs/articles/changelog/2020/may.md

 	description: 'Product Updates for May 2020'
 }
 # DailyStory Product Updates for May 2020
+## May 3, 2020
+* fix datetime bug for search ranges

 ## May 1, 2020
 * standardize pager info styles
 * responsive css updates